 Some voters will not respond.
 If they do not put in a vote, send them a reminder to read the changes and send in their ballot.
 You may also need to knock on doors to remind people to vote.
 Their approval, or disapproval, of the change, is necessary to move forward.

 Get quorum approval.
 If you do not reach quorum you'll have to turn to the Homeowners Association Board for a final vote.
 In some associations, not reaching a quorum may even prevent the CC&R change from moving forward.

 7. Hire an experienced HOA Manager to help with the amendment process.

 The HOA CC&R amendment process can be time-consuming.
-Hiring an experienced professional HOA management service to help expedite the process can relieve a lot of stress from the Board of Directors.
-Not only would a manager be able to help with the CC&R process, they can help with the normal day to day events in an HOA.
+Hiring an experienced professional HOA management service to help expedite the process can relieve a lot of stress on the Board of Directors.
+Not only would a manager be able to help with the CC&R process, but they can also help with the normal day-to-day events in an HOA.

 Grand Manors has HOA management services for high-rise condominiums, active adult communities, master-planned communities, and mixed-use communities.
 The firm will act as your point of contact throughout the whole process.
 If your board is about to make changes to its CC&R agreements, contact Grand Manors today.